 We’re using Zoom for our virtual meetings.
 Zoom is available for a variety of operating systems.
 If you’d rather not install the Zoom client, Zoom is also available in your Web browser.
 Please setup Zoom beforehand so you don’t miss anything.

-We’ll also stream the sessions to YouTube, but we cannot respond to questions via YouTube.
+We’ll also stream the virtual sessions to YouTube, but we cannot respond to questions via YouTube.
 Post your questions in Discord instead.
 Sometime after KansasFest concludes, we’ll post recordings to the Internet Archive.

 We will schedule practice sessions for presenters.
 Check back soon for details.